atharwaborkar/Zomato-Dataset-SQL-Project/README.md

 group by userid
 order by userid

-**If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?**
+**9) If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?**

 Let’s breakdown the question.